Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-ember/gt_flexberry-ember-case-02.en.md

 ---
-title: Option 2 - "Sports school"
+title: Option 2 - `Спортшкола`
 keywords: Tasks
 sidebar: guide-tasks_sidebar
 toc: true
 permalink: en/gt_flexberry-ember-case-02.html
 lang: en
 autotranslated: true
-hash: b2292566d3d5d448fe46ea33cf7cb9ac49c934e03364284d6a53baedb70d0166
+hash: e4903bb7a6921e2b094d910d517133ee380c59e12ba182db6649400226af08ff
 summary: the Variant end-to-end specifications for the design and development using the framework Flexberry Ember
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: the app "Sports school".
+In the framework of the practical part of the course you will have developed end-to-end example: application `Спортшкола`.

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.